tiki84626/virtual_pets/README.md

 ## Technologies Used

-_Dictionary was created using Java, Spark, Velocity, and Gradle._
+_Virtual Pets was created using Java, PostgreSQL, Spark, Velocity, and Gradle._

 ### License